 The Hobonichi Weeks Planner: Satisfying Bullet Journal Goals

-The Hobonichi Weeks marries the size of a long travel wallet with the glory of Tomoe River paper, encouraging brain dumps throughout the day.
-Faithful input births faithful output, enhancing productivity.
+The Hobonichi Weeks marries the size of a long travel wallet with the glory of über thin Tomoe River paper, encouraging brain dumps throughout the day.
+Faithful input begets security, knowing matters of consequence appear in one receptacle.
+Inner security reduces stress while elevating a relaxed state of mind, the birthplace of creative productivity.
 To use the Weeks is to love it, a critical consideration when choosing the core of a bullet journal system.
-We naturally gravitate toward the inherently enjoyable!
+Why?
+Because we naturally gravitate toward the inherently enjoyable!

 Each component of my bullet journal system responds to one or more goals, among them:

 - eliminate tedious and time-eating duplicate data entry

 By adding a Hobonichi Weeks to my BuJo system (thank you, A5 Lihit Lab SmartFit cover!), I tied up the last loose end on the road to planning nirvana.
 While in a wallet cover, the Weeks slips in and out of the Lihit Lab front cover without fuss.
 When I replace the cork-like cover with Hobonichi’s clear cover, the same no-fuss goodness embraces the back pocket of my jeans.

 The Weeks slides in/out the Lihit Lab’s front slot pocket.
 My definition of perfection.

 To instill digital/analog harmony between bullet journal and digital files, I decided:

 - Every task would live only in its birthplace, the Daily Log.
 Read: no migration.

 - When a task is assigned MIT status, insert a circled number before the checkbox.